-This report contains an assessment of the SPAs and SACs adjacent to the Gargrave Neighbourhood Plan area which may experience additional recreational pressure as a result of the policies and objectives of this neighbourhood plan.
+This report contains an assessment of the SPAs and SACs adjacent to the Bradleys Both Neighbourhood Plan area which may experience additional recreational pressure as a result of the policies and objectives of this neighbourhood plan.
 Some of these European designated sites are located within the Yorkshire Dales National Park, such as the Craven Limestone Complex SAC.
-These European designated sites are not located near to large urban areas, and the housing provision in the neighbouring plan is not deemed significant to pose significant recreational impacts.
+These European designated sites are not located near to large urban areas, and the housing provision in the Bradleys Both Neighbourhood Plan is not deemed significant to pose recreational impacts to many designated European sites considered by the Appropriate Assessment of the Craven Local Plan.
 The potential impacts on the North Pennine Moors SPA and SAC, and the South Pennine Moors SPA and SAC, need to be studied more closely however.
-The North Pennine Moors is located close to Gargrave and by far the largest town in the local plan area, Skipton, which will receive the largest amount of new housing in the Craven Local Plan.
-South Pennine Moors SPA and SAC may be under pressure from the housing allocations in the Bradford Core Strategy, and as such housing allocations in the Gargrave Neighbourhood Plan are required to be analysed.
+The North Pennine Moors is located relatively close to Bradley and also to by far the largest town in the local plan area, Skipton, which will receive the largest amount of new housing in the Craven Local Plan.
+South Pennine Moors SPA and SAC may be under pressure from the housing allocations in the Bradford Core Strategy, and as such housing allocations in the Bradleys Both Neighbourhood Plan are required to be analysed.